wpendl99/.github/profile/css/selectors/selectors.md

 | General sibling  | A list of siblings         | `p ~ div`      | Any p that has a div sibling               |
 | Adjacent sibling | A list of adjacent sibling | `p + div`      | Any p that has an adjacent div sibling     |

-We can use the general sibling combinator to increase the whitespace padding to the left of paragraphs that are siblings with a level two heading.
+We can use the general sibling combinator to increase the whitespace padding on the left of paragraphs that are siblings of a level two heading.

 ```css
 h2 ~ p {